-Join Nigel French for an in-depth discussion in this video Formatting the type, part of Type Project: Swiss-Style Poster.
+Join Nigel French for an in-depth discussion in this video Formatting the type, part of Designing a Typographic Swiss-Style Poster.

 - It's time to add the type, I could use find and place.
 But instead I'm just going to open the text file, which is in the exercise files folder.
 Command A to select all, command C to copy.
 And then with my type tool click and drag to make a type area into which I will command V, paste that text.
 Coming back to my selection tool, I want to do as much to the type as I can while it's all in one chunk.
 I already have my character panel open right here.